Foreign Agents Registration Act: Related legislation

 FARA is one of several federal statutes aimed at persons called foreign agents.
 The Taiwan Relations Act and the Compact of Free Association with the Federated States of Micronesia and the Marshall Islands authorize the exemption of otherwise covered agents.
-Additionally, there have been laws targeting specific foreign agents, such as the closure of the Palestine Liberation Organization office in Washington, D.C. in 1981 and the prohibition against fundraising within the United States on behalf of certain violent groups opposed to the Israeli–Palestinian peace process.
+Additionally, there have been laws targeting specific foreign agents, such as the 1981 closure of the Palestine Liberation Organization office in Washington, D.C. as well as Executive Order 12947, issued by President Bill Clinton on January 23, 1995, which enacted a prohibition against fundraising within the United States on behalf of certain violent groups opposed to the Israeli–Palestinian peace process.
 The Antiterrorism and Effective Death Penalty Act of 1996 prohibits, among other activities, domestic fundraising that benefits foreign organizations designated by the United States as terrorist.